Spiritual battles are raging all around us—but many of us enter them unprepared.

 Satan & Scripture

 This beautiful psalm pictures God’s care for His children.
-It’s interesting that the devil quoted verses 11 and 12 during Christ’s temptation in the wilderness (Lk.
+Interestingly, the devil quoted verses 11 and 12 during Christ’s temptation in the wilderness (Lk.
 4.1-13).
 You see, the devil knows the Scriptures, too, but twists them to suit his evil purposes.
 In Luke 4, he misused this passage in an attempt to get Jesus to do something foolish.
 He tried to get Him to jump off the pinnacle of the temple by saying, in effect, “If God has commanded His angels to take care of You, You can just go ahead and jump!”

 Jesus responded by quoting Deuteronomy 6.16: